 Intended outcome Success criteria All disadvantaged children are able to decode to an age-appropriate standard by the end of Key Stage 1 so that they can read age-appropriate books in Year 3 and above.
 This will enable children to engender a love of literature and access the curriculum in Key Stage 2.
 100% of disadvantaged pupils achieve expected standard in Year 1 phonics screening check.
 All disadvantaged children acquire the knowledge and skills required for the next stage in their education, by the end of Key Stage 2.
 All disadvantaged pupils are on track to achieve at least national average progress scores in KS2 Reading by the end of the key stage.
 All disadvantaged pupils are on track to achieve at least national average progress scores in KS2 Maths by the end of the key stage.
 All disadvantaged pupils are on track to achieve national average progress scores in KS2 Writing by the end of the key stage.
-Disadvantaged children do not face barrier to their learning linked to SEMH and/or access to enrichment opportunities.
-Family Support provided as required.
-SEMH needs do not cause barriers to achievement and all disadvantaged pupils are on-track to achieve at least national average progress scores in reading, writing and maths (as above).
+Disadvantaged children do not face barriers to their learning linked to socio-economic factors or linked issues (such as parent's poor mental health).
+Disadvantaged families will know that school can offer them support and advice Socio-economic factors do not cause barriers to achievement and all disadvantaged pupils are on-track to achieve at least national average progress scores in reading, writing and maths (as above).
 All disadvantaged children have the opportunity to excel through engagement in enrichment opportunities.
-To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance from 2023/24 demonstrated by: the overall attendance rate for all pupils being over 97%, and disadvantaged pupils' attendance rate is in-line with their non-disadvantaged peers.
-No disadvantaged pupils will fall into the 'persistently absent' category in 2023-24.
+Support for families will be promoted through school newsletter e.g. referrals to To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+The Dream Team project.
+Sustained high attendance from 2024/25 demonstrated by: ➤ the overall attendance rate for all pupils being over 97%, and disadvantaged pupils' attendance rate is in-line with their non-disadvantaged peers. ➤ No disadvantaged pupils will fall into the 'persistently absent' category in 2023-24.